Looking for PhDs

 Curriculum Vitae – Highlights

-I am leader of the research group Trustworthy Machine Learning at the Institut für KI in der Medizin (IKIM), located at the Ruhr-University Bochum.
-In 2021 I was a postdoctoral researcher at the CISPA Helmholtz Center for Information Security in the Exploratory Data Analysis group of Jilles Vreeken.
-From 2019 to 2021 I was a postdoctoral research fellow at Monash University, where I am still an affiliated researcher.
-From 2011 to 2019 I was a data scientist at Fraunhofer IAIS, where I lead Fraunhofer’s part in the EU project DiSIEM, managing a small research team.
-Moreover, I was a project-specific consultant and researcher, e.g., for Volkswagen, DHL, and Hussel, and I designed and gave industrial trainings.
-Since 2016 I was simultaneously a doctoral researcher at the University of Bonn, teaching graduate labs and seminars, and supervising Master’s and Bachelor’s theses.
-Before that, I worked for 10 years as a software developer.
-I am a member of the editorial board of the Springer journal Machine Learning and I am a member of the ELLIS society.
+Michael Kamp is the leader of the research group Trustworthy Machine Learning at the Institut für KI in der Medizin (IKIM), located at the Institute for Neuroinformatics at the Ruhr-University Bochum.
+In 2021 he was a postdoctoral researcher at the CISPA Helmholtz Center for Information Security in the Exploratory Data Analysis group of Jilles Vreeken.
+From 2019 to 2021 I was a postdoctoral research fellow in the Data Science & AI Department at Monash University and the Monash Data Futures Institute, where he is still an affiliated researcher.
+From 2011 to 2019 he was a data scientist at Fraunhofer IAIS, where he lead Fraunhofer’s part in the EU project DiSIEM, managing a small research team.
+Moreover, he was a project-specific consultant and researcher, e.g., for Volkswagen and DHL, and designed and gave industrial trainings.
+Since 2016 he was simultaneously a doctoral researcher at the University of Bonn, teaching graduate labs and seminars, and supervising Master’s and Bachelor’s theses.
+Before that, he worked for 10 years as a software developer.
+He is a member of the editorial board of the Springer journal Machine Learning and a member of the ELLIS society.